oracle/python-cx_Oracle/doc/src/cursor.rst

 .. method:: Cursor.var(dataType, [size, arraysize, inconverter, outconverter, \
         typename, encodingErrors])

-    Create a variable with the specified charactistics.
+    Create a variable with the specified characteristics.
 This method was designed for use with PL/SQL in/out variables where the length or type cannot be determined automatically from the Python object passed in or for use in input and output type handlers defined on cursors or connections.